The best free backup software won't just save your files and folders, but also be available for free.

-The need for a backup solution cannot be stated enough, because of the risk of losing all your files, photos, music, and other important documents to an accident or computer crash.
+The need for a backup software solution cannot be stated enough, because of the risk of losing all your files, photos, music, and other important documents to an accident or computer crash.

 While it's great if you're using even one method, it's even more ideal if you're using multiple backup methods to provide a real and practical degree of redundancy.
 However, doing so might make it more difficult to manage your backups.